Last Updated on August 21, 2022

 Driving east the next morning on Route 138 to Saint-Siméon and then along Route 170 northwest to the village of L’Anse-Saint-Jean, we finally gained our first look at Saguenay Fjord in all its grandeur.

-Exiting L’Anse-Saint Jean we came upon a covered bridge known as Pont du Faubourg – a picturesque scene indeed – one you’ll find depicted on the back of Canada’s thousand-dollar bill.
+Exiting L’Anse-Saint Jean we came upon a covered bridge known as Pont du Faubourg, which was picturesque scene indeed.
+In fact,it’s so picturesque you’ll find depicted on the back of Canada’s thousand-dollar bill.

 Rivière-Eternité in Parc National du-Fjord-du-Saguenay

-Just minutes up the road we entered the Rivière-Eternité sector of Parc National du-Fjord-du-Saguenay where we looked in on the park’s campground, hidden away in the forest.
+Just minutes up the road we entered the Rivière-Eternité sector of Parc National du-Fjord-du-Saguenay.
+There we looked in on the park’s campground, hidden away in the forest.
 RV sites have water and electric hookups and can accommodate RVs up to 32 feet.